-This report presents the January 1, 2010 Actuarial Valuation results for the retiree benefits (health and life insurance) provided through the Group Insurance Commission ("the GIC").
+This report presents the January 1, 2011 Actuarial Valuation results for the Commonwealth of Massachusetts ("the Commonwealth") for the retiree benefits (health and life insurance) that are provided through the Group Insurance Commission ("the GIC").
 The purposes of this report are to:

-- (1) Determine the Commonwealth's January 1, 2010 obligations; - (2) Determine the Commonwealth's Fiscal Year End June 30, 2010 accrual under the Governmental Accounting Standards Board (GASB) standard based on GASB Statement 45: - (3) Provide disclosure information for the Fiscal Year End June 30, 2010; and - (4) Provide information that may be helpful in future planning for the Commonwealth.
+- (1) Determine the Commonwealth's January 1, 2011 obligations; - (2) Determine the Commonwealth's Fiscal Year End June 30, 2011 accrual under the Governmental Accounting Standards Board (GASB) standard based on GASB Statement 45: - (3) Provide disclosure information for the Fiscal Year End June 30, 2011; and - (4) Provide information that may be helpful in future planning for the Commonwealth.